-This exercise has revealed several important issues that need to be addressed from a stock assessment modeling perspective:
+This exercise has revealed several important issues that need to be addressed from a stock assessment modeling perspective (see also appendix 2):

-- 1. The ability to discriminate between stocks.
-Is it sufficient to justify conducting a multi-stock, multi-area assessment? - 2.
-The use of available stock-specific age-composition data to estimate potential mixing between stocks. - 3.
-The most appropriate spawner-recruit relationship.
+1. The ability to discriminate between stocks.
+Is there sufficient information to justify conducting a multi-stock, multi-area assessment?

+2. The use of available stock-specific age-composition data to estimate potential mixing between stocks.

+3. The most appropriate spawner-recruit relationship.
 Is steepness really 0.95?
-Do members from one stock contribute substantially to the recruitment of other stocks? - 4.
-Appropriate reference points for a multi-stock analysis. - 5.
-Modeling the discards of the various fleets.
+Do members from one stock contribute substantially to the recruitment of other stocks?

+4. Appropriate reference points for a multi-stock analysis.

+5. Modeling the discards of the various fleets.

+1Otter Research Ltd. 2001.
+An introduction to AD MODEL BUILDER Version 4.5.
+Box 2040, Sidney B.C.
+V8L 3S3, Canada.
+141 p.